qreoct/tyea/README.md

 [View the changelog and other notes I wrote](CHANGELOG.md)

+### Todo

+- Auto-add comment if you forget to click the 'add' button.
+Happens quite often actually.
+- Ability to turn links in comments to hyperlinks
+- Refactor CSS for New Post to work better with widescreen monitors (maybe have the comment field automatically expand?)

 Feel free to fork/comment/pull request etc. The code is licensed under MIT.